See my Research Gate profile for all my contributions.

-I participate in the annual Comprehensive Everglades Restoration Plan (CERP) sampling of periphytic algae, invertebrate and fish (using throw-trapping) in the Water Conservation Areas and Everglades National Park.
+In 2015-2018, I participated in the annual Comprehensive Everglades Restoration Plan (CERP) sampling of periphytic algae, invertebrates and small fish (using throw-trapping) in the Water Conservation Areas and Everglades National Park.

 In 2017-’18, I analysed data on diatom abundance from 165 samples collected in the FCE LTER sites in Shark River Slough and Taylor Slough from 2004 to 2015 and wrote an article on how and why few core species dominate diatom abundance in Everglades benthic mats.
 This manuscript is published in Inland Waters.

 In 2017-’18, I wrote a collaborative manuscript on how to assess and improve the effectiveness of wetland restoration activities with Dr. Gaiser and Dr. Kominoski (FIU), Dr. Julian (University of Florida); and Dr. Finlayson (Charles Sturt University), and Dr. Gell (Federation University) in Australia.
 This paper is published in Solutions.

 In 2016-’17, I closely co-mentored, with Dr. Gaiser, FIU biochemistry undergraduate student Andres Sola on his experimental project on the effects of drying and rewetting and nutrient loading on periphyton N:P stoichiometry, now published in Water.